 Sports medicine is not just for professional athletes anymore, nor is it just for men.
-From after-work league players, to dedicated joggers, to beginning exercisers, sports medicine has reached out to address the needs of all kinds of active women by adding programs aimed specifically at women.
+From after-work league players, to dedicated joggers, to beginning exercisers, sports medicine has reached out to address the needs of all women by adding programs aimed specifically at women.

 Women's sports medicine centers exist to meet the particular needs of active women.
-Active women have concerns that differ from men, such as anterior cruciate ligament injuries, stress fractures, eating disorders, and menstrual cycle problems.
+Active women have concerns that differ from men, which affects how they seek and receive treatment.

 Sports medicine centers for women deliver care to athletes as well as women who want to be more active, but might not know where to start.